-Finally, the correlation between the variations of ammonia and SMI, muscle attenuation, SATI and VATI (i.e. the difference between the final and initial value collected at the time of the two muscle evaluations) before and after TIPS are reported in Figure 4.
-Inverse correlations were observed between delta ammonia and delta SMI (r = -.61; P < .005), delta ammonia and delta SATI (r = -.40; P < .05), delta ammonia and delta muscle attenuation (r = -.40; P < .05).
+Finally, the correlation between the variations of ammonia and SMI, muscle attenuation, SATI and VATI (i.e., the difference between the final and initial value collected at the time of the two muscle evaluations) before and after TIPS are reported in Figure 4.
+Inverse correlations were observed between delta ammonia and delta SMI (r= -0.61; p< 0.005), delta ammonia and delta SATI (r= -0.40; p< 0.05), delta ammonia and delta muscle attenuation (r= -0.40; p< 0.05).

-4 | DISCUSSION
+DISCUSSION

 The present study investigates the modifications of body composition occurring after TIPS placement in cirrhotic patients.
-In addition to the modification of sarcopenia and myosteatosis, the paper describes the quantitative changes of both subcutaneous and visceral adipose tissue derivable by the CT scan evaluation, which is now considered a reliable tool for the quantitative estimation of both muscle and fat mass.
-This study shows that after TIPS there is an amelioration of nutritional status involving both muscle and fat tissue.
-After a mean follow-up of 19 \pm 15 months from TIPS placement, SMI and muscle attenuation, a measure of sarcopenia and myosteatosis, respectively, significantly improved, $^{14-17}$ subcutaneous adipose tissue index (SATI) increased, while visceral adipose tissue index (VATI) decreased.
-These results are in line with those of the study by Artru et al 24 that shows an increase of subcutaneous fat surface and a decrease of visceral fat surface
+In addition to the modification of sarcopenia and myosteatosis, the paper describes the quantitative changes of both subcutaneous and visceral adipose tissue derivable by the CT scan evaluation, which is now considered a reliable tool to the quantitative estimation of both muscle and fat mass.
+The study shows that after TIPS there is an amelioration of nutritional status involving both muscle and fat tissue.
+After a mean follow-up of $19 \pm 15$ months from TIPS placement, SMI and muscle attenuation, a measure of sarcopenia and myosteatosis respectively, significantly improved,14-17 subcutaneous adipose tissue index (SATI) increased, while visceral adipose tissue index (VATI) decreased.
+These results are in line with those of the study by Artru et al. that shows an increase of subcutaneous fat surface and a decrease of visceral fat surface at the CT scan performed at 1-3 months and at 6 months after TIPS placement in a group of 179 cirrhotic patients.
+Notably, in our study, the changes in body composition were independent on liver function modifications, being the MELD stable or even worsened after TIPS.